othmanalbahri1/gamessRestartGO/README.md

 - Writes a new `.inp` file that's ready for your restart run.

 ## Custom basis sets in `$DATA`:
   Restarting GAMESS geometry optimization runs with custom `$DATA` basis sets is cumbersome.
 This script gives you the option to automatically insert basis set groups in `$DATA`.
-However, you need to modify the section of the script labled `# Extract coordiantes from minEnergyGeom and add custom basis sets` to suit your needs.
+However, you need to modify the section of the script labeled `# Extract coordiantes from minEnergyGeom and add custom basis sets` to suit your needs.
 The defaults are `APCseg-1` on C, N, O and `PCseg-1` on H atoms.

 # Disclaimer
 I've tried to anticipate mistakes and put guards in place to prevent input/output erros and overwritting existing files.
 However, I'd reccommend that you copy the directory that contains the files of the GAMESS run you'd like to restart to a new directory and run the scrip on these copied files just in case something goes wrong.
 Also, check that the output files make sense!